 Many apparel brands are looking to find the perfect balance between their digital and physical presence in today’s ever-evolving industry.
-However, the demand for more sustainable design methods, higher-quality garments, and faster turnaround times is pressurizing apparel organizations to start embracing 3D and ultimately have the right tools to conduct fully digital workflows, from design to production.
+However, the demand for more sustainable design methods, higher-quality garments, and faster turnaround times is pressurizing apparel organizations to start embracing 3D and ultimately have the right set of 3D fashion design tools to conduct fully digital workflows, from design to production.

-Switching from an existing and well-established 2D workflow to 3D is no easy task by any means and involves stepping out of one’s comfort zone, however, the right tools and guidance will navigate the digital transformation of your apparel organization more productively and positively.
+Switching from an existing and well-established 2D workflow to 3D CAD for fashion designers is no easy task by any means and involves stepping out of one’s comfort zone, however, the right tools and guidance will navigate the digital transformation of your apparel organization more productively and positively.

 We have highlighted 3 of the most important factors to take into account when looking to smoothly transition from 2D to 3D: